-If your throat structures are too large or the muscles relax too much during sleep, the air passage may be partially blocked.
-As air from the nose or mouth passes around this blockage, the throat structures vibrate, causing the familiar sound of snoring.
-At times, this sound can be so loud that snorers wake up others, or even themselves, during the night.
+If your throat structures are too large or the muscles relax too much during sleep, the air passage may be partly blocked for a brief moment.
+But the air eventually passes through.
+As air from the nose or mouth passes around this blockage, the throat structures vibrate.
+This causes the familiar sound of snoring.
+This snoring sound can be loud and may wake up others, or even themselves, during the night.
 Snoring gets worse as more and more of the air passage is blocked.

-If the structures completely block the throat, air can’t flow to the lungs at all.
-This is called apnea (meaning “no breathing”).
-Since the lungs aren’t getting fresh air, the brain tells the body to wake up just enough to tighten the muscles and unblock the air passage.
-With a loud gasp, breathing begins again.
-This process may be repeated over and over again throughout the night, making your sleep fragmented with a lighter stage of sleep.
-Even though you do not remember waking up many times during the night to a lighter sleep, you feel tired the next day.
-The lack of sleep and fresh air can also strain your lungs, heart, and other organs, leading to problems such as high blood pressure, heart attack, or stroke.
+If the structures partly or completely block the throat, air can’t flow to the lungs at all.
+This is called hypopnea (decreased breathing) or apnea (meaning “no breathing”).
+The lungs aren’t getting fresh air.
+So the brain tells the body to wake up just enough to tighten the muscles and unblock the air passage.
+With a loud gasp, breathing starts again.
+This process may be repeated over and over again during the night.
+This can make your sleep fragmented with lighter stages of sleep.
+You may not remember waking up many times during the night however due to lighter sleep you will most likely feel tired the next day.
+The lack of sleep and fresh air can also strain your lungs, heart, and other organs.
+This may lead to problems such as high blood pressure, diabetes, behavioral disorders, heart attack, or stroke.

-Problems in the structure of the nose may obstruct breathing.
+Problems in the structure of the nose may block breathing.
 A crooked (deviated) septum or swollen turbinates can make snoring worse or lead to apnea.
-Also, a receding jaw may make the tongue sit too far back, so it’s more likely to block the airway when you’re asleep.
+Also, a receding jaw may make the tongue sit too far back.
+Then it’s more likely to block the airway when you’re asleep.

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.